 In March 2018, the ACCC produced a guidance document on country of origin claims for complementary health products.
 This guidance is also relevant to pharmaceutical, medical and some veterinary products.
 A copy can be downloaded here.

 The new definition of ‘substantial transformation’ focuses more on the imported content of a product than the previous definition.
 Some products which previously met the substantial transformation test will no longer do so, meaning that they will no longer qualify to carry the Australian Made logo.

-While AMCL will not take action against you in this period for using the logo on products which no longer comply, there is no transition period attached to the changes to the law.
-Therefore it is in your own interest to act on this promptly.
+While AMCL will not take action against licensees during the period from now to 1 July 2019 for using the logo on products which may no longer comply, there is no transition period attached to the changes to the law.
+Therefore it is in your own interest to make the necessary changes as quickly as possible.

 AMCL understands that these changes may have a significant impact on your business.
 We are committed to working with all of our licensees to assist with the transition.

 Please direct any enquiries to Hein Ling on email@example.com.